Robert de Vere, 3rd Earl of Oxford

 Robert de Vere (after c.
 1165 – before 25 October 1221), hereditary Master Chamberlain of England, was the son of Aubrey de Vere, 1st Earl of Oxford, and Agnes of Essex.
 He succeeded his brother as the third Earl of Oxford, and was one of the twenty-five guarantors of Magna Carta.

 Robert de Vere was the second surviving son of Aubrey de Vere, 1st Earl of Oxford, and his third wife, Agnes of Essex.
 The date of his birth is not known, but he was likely born after 1164.
 Almost nothing is known of his life until 1207, when he married Isabel de Bolebec, the widow of Henry de Nonant (d.
 1206) of Totnes, Devon.

 In 1206-07, Isabel and her sister Constance were co-heiresses of their niece, another Isabel de Bolebec, the countess of Oxford by her marriage to Robert's brother, Aubrey de Vere, 2nd Earl of Oxford.
 They divided the barony of Whitchurch.

 The fact that aunt and niece had identical names, Isabel de Bolbec, and were successively countesses of Oxford and heiresses of Whitchurch has led to confusion between the two women.

 When Robert's brother, Aubrey de Vere, 2nd Earl of Oxford, died in the latter half of 1214, Robert succeeded to his title and estates and the hereditary office of Master Chamberlain of England.
 The dower of Earl Aubrey's second wife, Alice (possibly his cousin, a daughter of Roger Bigod, 2nd Earl of Norfolk), had not been formalized.
-In 1215, Oxford settled his sister-in-law's dower by lot, the earl drawing two knights' fees for every one drawn by Alice.
+In 1215, Robert settled his sister-in-law's dower by lot, the earl drawing two knights' fees for every one drawn by Alice.
 This is the only known instance of dower being settled in this manner.